felixnyamweya/wpsso-schema-json-ld/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 1.34.0-dev.6 (2018/10/03)**
+**Version 1.34.0 (2018/10/04)**

 * *New Features*
 	* None.
 * *Improvements*
 	* Added support for the Schema SoftwareApplication type.
-	* Added a new "Operating System" option in the Document SSO metabox for the Schema SoftwareApplication type.
+	* Added an "Operating System" option in the Document SSO metabox for the Schema SoftwareApplication type.
 	* Added new Schema Event options in the Document SSO metabox:
 		* Event Organizer Person
 		* Event Performer Person